-If a child throws a complete tantrum, do your best to help the child to regain control while keeping everyone safe until this happens.
+If a child throws a complete tantrum, do your best to help them regain control while keeping everyone safe until this happens.
 Kids who have lost control usually need both physical space and emotional reassurance.
 Make sure the child is in a safe place and not about to get hurt or hurt anyone else.
-Stop the child from doing something dangerous.
+Stop them from doing something dangerous.

 Even if a child does not understand the words, you can talk to him in a calm reassuring voice, saying things such as, “I am right here.
 I’m going to help everyone stay safe right now.”
 The message needs to be, “I care about you!” – NOT, “You are a bad child.”

-Once the child is able to respond, give simple clear directions in a warm voice to help her get centered and to communicate caring.
+Once the child is able to respond, give simple, clear directions in a warm voice to help them get centered and to communicate caring.
 “Here’s a tissue so you can blow your nose.
 Here’s a little drink of water.
-Let’s go to the bathroom and wash your face. ”
+Let’s go to the bathroom and wash your face.”

 If a child is able to understand, after everything is calmed down, you can discuss what happened and how to prevent getting so upset again.
 Never mention in any derogatory fashion what happened during the outburst.
 Instead, you can tell stories, practice skills, and make plans as described above.